Alex0424/kubernetes/docs/config_map.md

 ## Environment Variables

-Pods are disposable and have persistand changes.
+Pods are disposable and do not retain persistent changes.

-While running a Pod we can inject environment variables.
+We can inject environment variables into a Pod at runtime.

 ### Example